-Dr Andreas Georgiadis is a Senior Lecturer in Economics at Brunel Business School.
-Andreas obtained a Master’s degree in Economics from the London School of Economics and started a PhD in Economics at the University of Bristol which he completed while he was at the University of Cambridge, where he has also worked as a Research Associate at the Judge Business School.
+Dr Andreas Georgiadis is a Reader in Economics at Brunel Business School.
+Andreas obtained a Master’s degree in Economics from the London School of Economics and studied for a PhD in Economics at the University of Bristol and the University of Cambridge, where he has also worked as a Research Associate at the Judge Business School.
 As well as the University of Cambridge, Andreas has previously held positions at the University of Oxford, the London School of Economics, and the University of Bristol.
 Andreas is currently an associate at Said Business School and the Department of International Development of the University of Oxford.

 Newest selected publications